binary10/Netduino/RealTimeClock/RealTimeClock/README.md

 Freetronics that can be found under the "Resources" header of the link above.

-While writing this code, I encountered a couple of tricky things about the DS3232 that can be summarized as follows:
+While writing this solution, I encountered a couple of tricky things about the DS3232 that can be summarized as follows:

 There are three oscillator controls